Amanda Rohde’s Insights in the Microstocks

 What equipment do you use?

-I usually work with a Canon 1ds Mark II camera with a 24-70 f2.8 L Lens.
+I usually work with a Canon 1Ds Mark II camera paired with a 24-70mm f/2.8 L lens.
 I also have a 1D Mark II and several other lenses, including a 50 mm f1.8 and 70-200 f4 L USM.
-Additionally, I have a set of transmitters and two Canon 550Ex flashes for working outside the studio, as well as a set of studio lights.

 I love my computer (with 3GB of RAM, a 30-inch Apple monitor, and a couple of nice accessories).
-I also use a Wacom Intuos graphic tablet.
-And, of course, I use Photoshop (currently the CS version).

 Do you have a separate studio?

 Yes and no. I have converted a room in the lower level into a studio.
 However, it is objectively small.
-I am currently buying land where I can build a bigger house with space for a studio, but it’s clear that this won’t happen tomorrow.

 About your photos